anfelipecb/climate-development/README.md

 **Note:** All data sources are properly cited within the final HTML visualization at [static_viz/index.html](static_viz/index.html).

-** Aked IA to minimally provide an html template with a table of contents and fixed Header to get the design started **
+I used AI to minimally provide an html template with a table of contents and fixed Header to get the design started **